 In the next piece of the article, I will depict Costco’s values and evaluate their meaning and impact in driving Costco’s culture and organizational performance.

 Obey the law

 As both a double major in management and marketing and as a business ethics enthusiast, I see Costco’s value of ‘obeying the law’ as stagnant and dormant.
 Such value failed to evolution and adapt to its time.
 At the same time, it hace not say anything about how things are done at Costco – about its corporate culture, work environment, and business practices.

 All it says is that Costco’s business practices and activities are align with the law.
 Furthermore, the fact that mentions the law as the standard gives a sense that Costco will do the bare minimum.
 In my view, this value is counterproductive, as obeying the law, which sometimes can be the same as ‘doing the minimum,’ is not always the morally right thing to do.
 Moreover, such value neither inspires nor encourages doing the right thing.

 Take care of our members

-This value does say something about Costco as an organization.
+This value hace say something about Costco as an organization.
 The fact that Costco see their members as “their reason for being – the key to their success” inspires, excites, and touches all stakeholders.
 Such value successfully drives organizational culture.

 It empowers all employees to look after their members and take care of them through excellent customer service, quality products and services, and safe environment.
 It assures customers that they will be treated rightly and that their interests are taken care of.